Omar2-8/pixels/README.md

 # pixels
-I design a Shop Website for selling PC parts
+I design a Shop Website for selling PC parts.

 I used JavaScript, SQL, HTML, and CSS.